DiceDB/dice/docs/src/content/docs/commands/GEOADD.md

 When the GEOADD command is issued, DiceDB performs the following steps:

-1. It checks if argument count is valid or not.
+1. It checks whether longitude and latitude are valid or not.
 If not an error is thrown.
-2. It checks whether optional parameters are applied or not.
-3. It checks whether longitude and latitude are valid or not.
-If not an error is thrown.
-3. It checks whether the set exists or not.
+2. It checks whether the set exists or not.
-4. If set doesn't exist new set is created or else the same set is used.
+3. If set doesn't exist new set is created or else the same set is used.
-5. It adds or updates the member in the set.
+4. It adds or updates the member in the set.
-6. It returns number of members added.
+5. It returns number of members added.

 ## Errors